plinder-org/plinder/docs/dataset.md

 identity flags are bit-packed.
 Positions are one-based; a target position of zero means that no selected target residue was aligned.

+`plinder.core.scores.query_chain_overlap()` reports the overlapping and total residue counts for either ligand pockets or protein interfaces on a requested pair of chains.
+It also reports the overlap fractions and the number of identical residues for each available alignment backend.

 ### Ligand similarities

 `exports/ligand_similarity_scores.parquet` stores the complete directed